GenderDysphoria/GenderDysphoria.fyi/public/en/second-puberty-masc.md

 The increase of androgens within the body causes the hypothalamus to down-regulate production of the hormones which control the ovaries.
 This will reduce total estrogen available, and may halt ovulation.
 Without ovulation and with lower FSH levels, the uterus will be less inclined to build up and release a lining, causing the cessation of blood flow.

 {!{ <div class="gutter">{{import '~/tweet' ids=[
   '1374054574579798016'
 ] tweets=meta.tweets className="hide-mentions" }}</div> }!}

 You may still experience other period symptoms, however, as the hypothalamus can continue to express other aspects of the monthly cycle.
 This can even continue following a total hysterectomy, although it is not common.

 **This does *not* mean that you are infertile, however.** Ovulation can still occur even if you are not menstruating.
-Additionally, halting testosterone will make the old orbs wake up, they do not die.
+Additionally, halting testosterone will make the old orbs wake up; they do not die.